universityofadelaide/shepherd-operator/README.md

 The core logic of this operator is contained in:
 - [pkg/controller/backup/backup_controller.go](pkg/controller/backup/backup_controller.go) in the function `Reconcile()`.
 - [pkg/controller/restore/restore_controller.go](pkg/controller/backup/restore_controller.go) in the function `Reconcile()`.

-### Getting Started

-To get started developing this operator, ensure you the following prerequisites:

-* A minishift VM running locally
-* Go >=1.10 installed
-* An IDE such as VSCode or Goland is recommended 👍

-1. Clone the repo to `$GOPATH/src/github.com/universityofadelaide/shepherd-operator`
-2. Login as cluster admin `oc login -u system:admin`
-3. Run `make install` to set up the CRD in your local OpenShift.
-4. Run `make run` to compile the local workspace and run the operator.
-Keep it running for the next few steps.
-5. Backup an environment via the Shepherd UI.
-6. Run `oc get jobs` to check out the jobs that were created.

-## Deployment

-1. `docker login` to Docker Hub (hub.docker.com).
-2. Set the exnvironment (production in this case) project/namespace `export NAMESPACE=shepeherd-prd`.
-3. Build the image `make docker-build`.
-4. Push the image to Docker Hub `make docker-push`.
-5. Take note of the previous deployment `oc describe sts/shepherd-operator-controller-manager`
-6. Delete the pod and replace it with the new image `oc delete pod shepherd-operator-controller-manager-0`.
-7. Verify `oc logs -f shepherd-operator-controller-manager-0 -c manager`.
-8. Run an upgrade and check that it actually works.